-The current structural system in the Indiana Regional Medical Center is proved to be quite ideal, but other systems were found to be effective after much analysis.
-The Two-Way Post-Tensioned system was the initial choice, but failed to out-weigh the advantages of the Two-Way Flat Plate system.
+The current structural system in the Indiana Regional Medical Center is proved to be quite ideal, but other systems were found to be effective as well.
+The Two-Way Post-Tensioned system and the Two-Way Flat Plate system were the two most ideal systems studied.
+In the end, the Two-Way Flat Plate system had many more advantages for the building than the Two-Way Post-Tensioned system.
 This leads to a proposed redesign of the building's structural system relying mostly on concrete material.
 The Two-Way Flat Plate system will allow simple bar placement, easy formwork, and low floor-to-floor height.

-Two breadth topics were also decided upon based on the affects that the new structural system puts on the building.
-The architectural impact and the updated cost estimates and construction schedule were the two factors that were chosen as the breadths.
+Two breadth topics were selected based on the new structural system's affects on the existing building.
+The lighting impact in the lobby and the updated cost estimates and construction schedule were the two factors that were chosen as the breadths.